lalitpagaria/obsei-concept/README.md

 # obsei-demo-crypto
-To showcase Obsei capabilities in crypto sentiments, hence buy and sell recommendation
+To showcase Obsei capabilities in crypto sentiments, hence buy and sell recommendation.